arsenetar/dupeguru/help/en/results.rst

 Delta Values
 ------------

-If you turn this switch on, some columns will display the value relative to the duplicate's reference instead of the absolute values.
-These delta values will also be displayed in a different color so you can spot them easily.
+If you turn this switch on, numerical columns will display the value relative to the duplicate's reference instead of the absolute values.
+These delta values will also be displayed in a different color, orange,  so you can spot them easily.
 For example, if a duplicate is 1.2 MB and its reference is 1.4 MB, the Size column will display -0.2 MB.

+Moreover, non-numerical values will also be in orange if their value is different from their reference, and stay black if their value is the same.
+Combined with column sorting in Dupes Only mode, this allows for very powerful post-scan filtering.

 Dupes Only and Delta Values
 ---------------------------

 The Dupes Only mode unveil its true power when you use it with the Delta Values switch turned on.
 When you turn it on, relative values will be displayed instead of absolute ones.
 So if, for example, you want to remove from your results all duplicates that are more than 300 KB away from their reference, you could sort the dupes only results by Size, select all duplicates under -300 in the Size column, delete them, and then do the same for duplicates over 300 at the bottom of the list.

+Same thing for non-numerical values: When Dupes Only and Delta Values are enabled at the same time, column sorting groups rows depending on whether they're orange or not.
+Example: You ran a contents scan, but you would only like to delete duplicates that have the same filename?
+Sort by filename and all dupes with their filename attribute being the same as the reference will be grouped together, their value being in black.

 You could also use it to change the reference priority of your duplicate list.
 When you make a fresh scan, if there are no reference folders, the reference file of every group is the biggest file.
 If